nothotscott/VisualOS/README.md

 This OS was a shower thought about the possibilty to evolve pass the archaic constraints command lines impose on computer enthusiasts.
 As such, I thought it would be a fun project to develop an OS as a proof of concept of my idea.
 I am not an experience OS developer however, so I've come to learn and I'm sure there's many better ways of implementing my idea.

+## What's a "microish kernel"
+I coined the term "microish-kernel" to mean: a hybrid kernel who, on a spectrum ranging from monolithic-like to microkernel-like, lies at the microkernel extreme but isn't truly a microkernel.
+The difference with VisualOS is, the scheduler, memory management, and file system reside in kernelspace.
+These services in a traditional microkernel reside in userspace.
+Besides those, VisualOS's drivers, applications, and servers execute in userspace like a normal microkernel.

 ## Included dependencies
 The following are included and minimally modified to adapt to the build process and the VOS runtime